taustation-fan/players-guide/taustation.md

 ### Stats Regeneration

 Every five Minutes, your Focus and stats automatically regenerate.
-The rate of regeneration if higher if:
+The rate of regeneration is higher if:

 * you are currently a VIP
 * you are "well fed" from consuming a ration earlier